Do you hold back from pitching guest posts because you are afraid of rejection?

 At the end of the day all their answers boil down to one thing:

-A pitch that shows bloggers how your guest post will help their audience achieve what they want.
+An exceptional guest blog pitch is one that shows bloggers how the guest post will help their audience achieve what they want.

 Bloggers love pitches like these and find them super hard to refuse (even if they don’t usually accept guest posts).